 The metanotal gland of the Pine tree cricket has a pinkish interior and reddish brown rim.

-This is a close-up view of the metanotal gland of a Forbes' tree cricket.
+This is a microscope view of the metanotal gland of a Symes' tree cricket.

 Antennal Markings -- -- most species of tree crickets have black markings on the first and second segments at the base of their antenna.
 When present, these markings are useful in making an identification of species.
 Here are some examples:

-This is one variation for Black-horned Tree Cricket.
+This is one variation for Forbes' or Black-horned Tree Crickets.
 The two marks on the 2d segment join at the bottom to form a ' V ' pattern.

-Another variation in antennal markings for Black-horned Tree Cricket.
+Another variation in antennal markings for Forbes' or Black-horned Tree Crickets.
 The two marks on the 2d segment are separated.

 The antennal markings for Forbes' Tree Cricket are similar in configuration to Black-horned Tree Cricket, and often the head color is similar to that of Four-spotted Tree Cricket.
 The only way to make a definite ID for Forbes' is by the calling rate of the male in given temperatures.